 Of course there are a lot more questions we can ask regarding compliance, process control, input and output inspection, etc., but the main idea is to understand the flow of information, what happens and why.
 With this information in hand we are starting to write procedures for results and are ready to begin designing the procedure.

 The procedure design phase is really where we need to spend our time if you want to develop a really good procedure.
 Given the discovery information you should create a process map showing the steps to the process and what inputs and outputs are produced along the way.

 A process map will help us communicate our design and collect feedback before we write out the procedure’s text.
 I like to use a process flow diagram.

 The last step in design is to perform a design review or walk-through of the draft procedure before we document it in writing.
-Figure 2. is sufficient to review the design.
 Check each input, output and procedure step to ensure we have not forgotten anything.

 You can write the procedure for all three or determine that only a certain group is going to use it.
 The editorial style is different for each.
 The Vendor Selection Procedure is an example of a written procedure.